Lightning-Universe/lit-llm/README.md

 ### Start an API inference server

-You can serve each model through an API server this way
+You can serve each model through an OpenAI-compatible API server this way

 ```python
 finetuned.serve(port=8000)